 Hotel channel management refers to the process of controlling and updating your room rates and availability across several online booking platforms in real-time.

-Instead of managing rates and inventory manually for each of these platforms, hoteliers rely on channel manager strategies for hotels to sync updates instantly across all systems.
+Instead of managing rates and inventory manually for each of these platforms, hoteliers rely on hotel channel manager software for hotels to sync updates instantly across all systems.
 That means, when a guest books a room on TripAdvisor, the availability automatically updates on all other platforms without delays or errors.

 Why Channel Manager Strategy Matters